-DK: How has SIIA responded what has seem to be a growing number of legislative/regulatory threats at the state level?
+DK: How has SIIA responded what has seemed to be a growing number of legislative/regulatory threats at the state level?

-MF: We concluded a few years ago we that legislative/regulatory threats coming from the state level would likely multiply and we were under-resourced to effectively respond.
+MF: We concluded a few years ago that legislative/regulatory threats coming from the state level would likely multiply and we were under-resourced to effectively respond.
 Our response has included the hiring of an in-house state government relations director and then retaining contract lobbyists in specific states where needed.
-We currently have four lobbyists on retainer in various states and it is quite possible that we may add additional lobbyists in 2017.
+We currently have four lobbyists on retainer in various states and it is quite possible that we may add additional lobbyists in 2018.
 And when all else fails, we are not shy about pursuing legal challenges in response to state laws affecting our industry.

-DK: Let's pick up on your comment regarding legal challenges, as I believe SIIA is currently engaged in some high stakes litigation.
+DK: Let's pick up on your comment regarding legal challenges, as I believe SIIA concluded some important litigation earlier this year.
 Can you provide some details?

-MF: The association had been fighting the state of Michigan in federal court over that state's Health Insurance Claims Assessment Act, which we believe should be preempted by the Employee Retirement Income Security Act (ERISA).
-Our view is this case has broad ramifications, particularly for multi-state self-insured employers, so SIIA has taken a leadership position once again in order to protect the self-insurance marketplace.
-Our case is now on appeal with the U.S. Supreme Court, so we will likely know by early next year on how it may ultimately be resolved.
+MF: The association had been fighting the state of Michigan in federal court over that state's Health Insurance Claims Assessment Act, which we believed should be preempted by the Employee Retirement Income Security Act (ERISA).
+Our view has been that this case has broad ramifications, particularly for multi-state self-insured employers, so SIIA took a leadership position once again in order to protect the self-insurance marketplace.
+Unfortunately, the U.S., Supreme Court declined to hear our case upon appeal so we were not able to prevail this time, but no other industry group was willing to take up the fight despite many such groups telling us they supported our efforts.
+It was a disappointing outcome, but we will continue to monitor ERISA preemption development and stay engaged where necessary.

-In addition to this current ERISA preemption challenge where SIIA is the lead plaintiff, the association as also filed an Amicus brief in a separate federal case concerning captive insurance arrangements.
+In addition to this current ERISA preemption challenge where SIIA is the lead plaintiff, the association had also filed an amicus brief in a separate federal case concerning captive insurance arrangements.
 Our brief provided the court a more specific understanding of how and why captives are used, which has become increasingly important given heightened IRS scrutiny of these alternative risk transfer strategies.
-A ruling in this case is also pending.